Concluded WG GitHub Integration and Tooling (git)

 Note: The data for concluded WGs is occasionally incorrect.

 |Area||General Area (gen)|

-The documents will not alter the Internet Standards Process (BCP 9), they will describe how to work within it.
-Whether working groups choose to use GitHub to support their work will remain entirely at their discretion.
+The documents produced by this group will not alter the Internet Standards Process (BCP 9).
+They will describe how to work within it.
+Whether working groups choose to use GitHub or the documented policies to support their work will remain entirely at their discretion.

 The working group may also discuss tooling requirements in support of GitHub use.
-Decisions about implementing specific tooling needs will be undertaken in consultation with the IETF Tools Team and other interested contributors.
+Decisions about implementing specific tooling needs will be undertaken by the IETF Tools Team in consultation with working group participants and other interested contributors.

 |Aug 2019||Work practice description and policy document(s) sent to IESG for publication as BCP|